 Plus if that doesn’t work, we’ll talk about the signs that it could be time to STOP swaddling your baby!

-As a mama of 2 wild little boys — we dealt with the swaddle problem ALL.
-THE.
-TIME.
+As a mama of 2 wild little boys — we dealt with the swaddle problem often during those early days.

 However, there is hope!
-I spent A LOT of time learning about swaddling, why babies need it, which swaddles are the best and I’m going to share the tips I used to help me end the swaddle out breaks!
+I spent A LOT of time learning about baby swaddling, talking to sleep consultants, learning why babies actually love to be swaddled, and which swaddles are the best.

-The BEST swaddle to prevent your newborn breaking out
+The BEST swaddle to prevent your newborn from breaking out

-After going through all the reasons baby may be breaking out of their swaddle and the various swaddles, I found the BEST swaddle to use is the embebabies swaddle wrap.
+After going through all the reasons your swaddled baby may be breaking out of their swaddle and the various swaddles, I found the BEST swaddle to use is the embebabies swaddle wrap.

 - wraps baby’s arms snug and in place

 - has an option for arms-out transitional swaddling

 - easy access to diaper changes (without taking the whole swaddle off)

 You already know the point of the swaddle is to keep baby safe and comfortable — so why do they try to get out of it?